 - Provided the other eligibility criteria is met, if you or your spouse/partner are pregnant or are planning to adopt a child, your Dependent Care Subsidy Application will be conditionally approved.
 Once proof of the child’s birth or placement of the child has been provided to the Office of Human Resources, the subsidy will be placed into your Dependent Care Flexible Spending Account upon final approval by Human Resources.

 The subsidy is subject to IRS rules for dependent care flexible spending accounts, including what constitutes eligible expenses.
-In general, the subsidy may be used to pay for the following types of child care, as long as the care is needed to allow you (and your spouse) to work, look for work, or attend school full-time:
+In general, the subsidy may be used to pay for the following types of child care, as long as the care is needed to allow you (and your spouse/partner) to work, look for work, or attend school full-time:

 Informal Care, in which a provider is required to claim income from child care services on a tax return, including: